RubyDevil/famishs.io-source/README.md

 + Working [Tested]
 [Updated 3:55 pm Monday, June 19, 2023 (EDT)]
 ```
-The Triade Injector allows you to use the `client` namespace required in many scripts
+The Triade Injector allows you to use the `client` namespace required in many scripts.
 You can simply make your own script within the function with ease, best for beginners
 ```js
 // ==UserScript==
 // @name         Triade Injector